Table of Contents

 How is BPD Managed Effectively

 After a diagnosis of BPD has been made, the individual will be prescribed a two-pronged treatment protocol.
 If there are any co-occurring disorders, such as eating disorders, they will also be addressed in the treatment planning.

 Medication is generally a core treatment element for borderline personality disorder.
 In many instances, a combination of medications will be considered in an effort to manage the various presenting symptom, as there is not one specific medication for treating BPD.
-Some of these drugs include antidepressants, mood stabilizers, and antipsychotics.
+Some of these substances include antidepressants, mood stabilizers, and antipsychotics.

 Cognitive Behavioral Therapy and Psychotherapy is usually prescribed alongside the medication.
 For BPD it has been found that two types of evidence-based therapies are effective in helping individuals with this mental health disorder.
 These include psychodynamic therapy, which examines childhood events and other environment and social factors that might be driving the disorder, and cognitive behavioral therapy, which helps the individual learn new coping techniques when triggered.